Article

 Realistically, orgs will buy a few headsets and share use among employees.
 That limits many features above, but still leaves openings for product, UX, and coding teams to check out the tech.
 Considering the device’s advanced features and potential impact on productivity, it could still be a worthwhile investment for many organizations– especially tech companies in the augmented reality industry or design-centric product.

-Implications for IT Security
+Implications for IOT Security

 While the Apple Vision Pro holds great potential, it also brings new challenges in terms of IT security.
 The device’s connectivity and data storage capabilities could potentially expose organizations to new cybersecurity risks.